cwensel/cascading/README.md

 Cascading 4 includes a few major changes and additions from prior major releases:

+* Moved to JCenter and changed the Maven group name to `net.wensel` (from `cascading`)
 * Added native JSON support via the `cascading-nested-json` sub-project
 * Removed `cascading-xml` sub-project

 ## General Information:

+_Note: Everything is subject to change as we re-imagine Cascading 4 resources._

 For project documentation and community support, visit: [cascading.org](http://cascading.org/)

-To download a pre-built distribution, visit [http://cascading.org/downloads/](http://cascading.org/downloads/), or use Maven (described below).

 The project includes nine Cascading jar files: